PM-IDE/workspace/bxes/Readme.md

 ### Multiple files format description

+- System metadata file
+    - The version of bxes is written (`u32`, `4 bytes`)
+    - The system metadata is written
 - Metadata file
     - The version of bxes is written (`u32`, `4 bytes`)
     - The metadata is written